crysxd/shared-firebase-preferences/README.md

 As this library uses Firebase, please follow [this](https://firebase.google.com/docs/android/setup) guide to setup Firebase in your project.
 Please note that your users must be signed in with Firebase to use the `SharedFirebasePreferences` properly (you still can use anonymous login at Firebase, but this would destroy the basis for this library), sou you should also follow [this](https://firebase.google.com/docs/auth/android/start/) and setup a working login for your users.

 # Get a Instance
 To get a instance of `SharedFirebasePreferences`, simply call `SharedFirebasePreferences.getInstance(this, "app_settings", Context.MODE_PRIVATE)` where `this` is a `Context`and `app_settings`is the name of the preferences.
 You can also call `SharedFirebasePreferences.getDefaultInstance(this)` to get the default instance e.g. used by `PreferenceFragment`.
+Please note that `FirebaseAuth.getInstance().getCurrentUser()` must not be null when getting an instance!
+This means a user must be signed in with Firebase.

 # Sync Data
 Simply call `SharedFirebasePreferences#pull()` to get the lastest values from the server.
 Note that you can add a `OnFetchCompleteListener`to the returned object to get updates about the pulling e.g. when it is completed.
 You can use `SharedFirebasePreferences#push()` to push the local data to the server.
 This method returns a `Task<Void>` to which listeners can be attached.
 Also calling `prefs.edit().put("greeting", "Hello World!").apply()` or `prefs.edit().put("greeting", "Hello World!").commit()` will automatically push the changes to the server.